yorikvanhavre/FreeCAD-manual/navigating_in_the_3d_view.md

 ![axes](http://www.freecadweb.org/wiki/images/a/af/Axes_orientation.png)

 Every point of every object that exists in that space can be located by its (x,y,z) coordinates.
-For example, a point with coordinates (2,3,1) will lie at 2 units on the X axis, 3 units on the Y axis, and 1 unit on the Z axis.
+For example, a point with coordinates (2,3,1) will lie at 2 units on the X axis, 3 units on the Y axis, and 1 unit on the Z axis:

 ![3d space](http://www.freecadweb.org/wiki/images/4/4a/3dspace_coordinates.jpg)